Not only is diabetes a huge health threat, but millions of Americans are already struggling with the condition also.

-Not only is it a sign of diabetes development, but it is also a sign that you can help your system to prevent actually getting diabetes.
+Not only it is a sign of diabetes development, but it is also a sign that we can help our system to prevent actually getting diabetes.

-An estimated number of 37 million Americans experience symptoms of prediabetes.
+An estimated 37 million Americans experience symptoms of prediabetes.

-A more alarming number is the number 87, which indicates the 86 million of Americans that have a prediabetes diagnosis already.
+A more alarming number is number 87, which indicates the 86 million Americans that have a prediabetes diagnosis already.

 A number of 471 million people globally is the expected estimate of people with prediabetes by 2035.

-Prediabetes is the condition that has an elevated blood sugar level, and the percentage is right under the scale of the diagnosis for diabetes.
+Prediabetes is a condition that has an elevated blood sugar level, and the percentage is right under the scale of the diagnosis for diabetes.

 Basically, before a person develops diabetes type II, they become prediabetic.

-Having prediabetes puts you at a risk a lot higher than normal people for developing cardiovascular diseases, as well as diabetes type II.
+Having prediabetes puts people at a risk a lot higher than normal people for developing cardiovascular diseases, as well as diabetes type II.

-Even though there are rare and clear symptoms of prediabetes, if you get checked, and your levels are the following:
+Even though there are rare and clear symptoms of prediabetes, if we get checked, our levels are the following:

-Feeling abnormally thirsty, abnormally urinating, and feeling fatigues are some of the symptoms prediabetics also might experience.
+Feeling abnormally thirsty, abnormally urinating, and feeling fatigued are some of the symptoms prediabetics also might experience.

-The older you get, the risk of developing prediabetes gets higher and higher.
+The older we get, the risk of developing prediabetes gets higher and higher.